balohuss/balohuss/README.md

     </div>
 </div>

-<h3 align='center'>:woman_with_headscarf: 💻&nbsp&nbsp Programmer | Python&nbsp&nbsp :woman_with_headscarf:💻</h3>

 # :woman_technologist: Hi there 👋!

 I'm Husseinat Etti-Balogun, a Nigerian developer currently based in Japan.
 Writing software is something I'm not-so-great-at but I want to turn it into my biggest strength.
 I'm particularly fond of writing in Python.

 Besides writing software, I have a passion for space exploration and public speaking.
 As such, I'm currently in the process of getting my masters in Space Systems Engineering.
 I'm also a member of the Space Generation Advisory Council, and have done a public talk or two on the software community.
 I'm an avid content creator and consumer and you can find me in any of the social links above.

-🔭 I’m currently working on my masters (BIRDSOpenSource) 🌱 I’m currently learning C
+* 🔭 I’m currently working on my masters (BIRDSOpenSource)
+* 🌱 I’m currently learning C
-🤔 I’m looking for help with building BIRDSOpenSource's satellite tracks 💬 Ask me about Python, Space, Open source
+* 🤔 I’m looking for help with building BIRDSOpenSource's satellite tracks
+* 💬 Ask me about Python, Space, Open source

 #